zhangs06/personal-website-pelican/content/pages/index.rst

 industry in India.

 I am currently located in Bangalore, India and work as a Tech Lead/Manager for the aerial imagery team at Google.
-My day job involves managing a large GIS operations team and also writing Python code for processing vast amounts of satellite and aerial imagery.

 *Disclaimer: The views and opinions expressed here are mine alone and do not represent the views of my employer.*